Active Providers: log in to your account to access additional content.

 Q: How do I get my patient’s test results?

-A: Test results are reported directly to the ordering health care provider via mail, fax, or email, depending on how the provider wishes to have results delivered.
+A: Test results are reported directly to the ordering health care provider.
+Notifications are sent via email when results are complete.
 Patients may obtain a copy of their results directly from the ordering healthcare provider.

 Q: How many days does it take the lab to run my patients’ test?